NOTE: THIS WEBSITE IS BEST VIEWED ON A TABLET OR COMPUTER MONITOR

 The About Us section describes our backgrounds and something about where and why we have been traveling.
 Links to more detailed information about us and more detailed descriptions of where we have been are found in this section.

-Our webpage also provides extensively illustrated Trip Reports to some of the locations we have visited.
+Our webpage also provides extensively illustrated material related to our travel to some of the locations we have visited.
 This is a work in progress – perhaps a never-ending task, given the many places we have visited over the past three decades.
+We are attempting to make these less of personal travelogs (people tire of these) and more like Wikipedia-type of informational material so that they can be used by others.

-We have given many Talks over the years, mostly to our Central Oklahoma Cactus and Succulent Society.
+We have given many Presentations over the years, mostly to our Central Oklahoma Cactus and Succulent Society.
 We are now putting these talks online; they can be freely used by other cactus and succulent societies (or other organizations) in the US and abroad.
+Talks of a scientific or more technical nature can be found here.

 Finally, our blog post page, providing short comments on subjects related to our activities, and mentioning updates to the webpage can be found in Updates.